Vanortton/Bento/README.md

    - Agora é só voltar para a página inicial e lá vai estar a sua imagem.

 ### 🌑 Auto change theme
-The theme can be set from the following ways:
+The theme can be set from the following ways:The theme can be set from the following ways:
    - By your browser's theme preferences:
-   - By the schedule:
+   - From the time:
    - Or you can choose the theme by clicking the button in the upper right corner.